-A colleague referred a blind hyperthyroid cat to me saying she expected to see complete retinal detachment, retinal haemorrhages and vessel changes but didn’t – why is it blind?
+A colleague referred a blind hyperthyroid cat to me saying she expected to see complete retinal detachment, retinal haemorrhages and vessel changes but didn’t – why is it blind? how to describe eyes in writing?

 There isn’t a complete detachment for sure with billowing folds of retinal flapping in the breeze, as it were!
 But what there is, is a grey haze over what should be a bright tapetal reflection – this is protein insudate giving a flat retinal detachment with resulting blindness.
 Actually if you look ventrally there is a more severe retinal detachment, as shown below – the same was seen in the other eye.